zitongcharliedeng/midiTypingAndGaming/README.md

 - See the repo folder ABC and download, then input... then run...
 Y
 -
 ## Use joystickGremlin to convert vJoy controller to keyboard keys OR better joystick binds/ configs (e.g. alter sensitivity of joysticks, activations points... such a good software that gremlin...)
+- Ensure that in the Settings tab (NOT THE OPTIONS TAB), next to all your Joy input and vJoy input devices, **you enable your vJoy #X to be used as an input**!!!
+- It is off by default since Gremlin uses vJoy as the output from the altered Joy inputs (Joy meaning like regular game controllers, Joystick you get me? vJoy is a virtual Joystick made by vJoy).

+- Pro tip, make sure Gremlin isn't activated and go to the vJoy device tab, click the Midi button you want to bind (assuming midi2joy is still running in the background) and although it won't auto scroll in the left window, the binding in the right window will be for the key you just pressed.
+You can manually do this for each key and assign the new binds or use my script with GUI:
+# Future Plans

+- Make all this happen from one click (except from a provided config file for my preferred keyboard layout and stuff)
+- - So i can plug in my ULTRAkeyboard into any (Windows?) system and within seconds, use it as THE ULTRAkeyboard.